amartinm7/social-network-challenge/README.md

 * https://social-network-challenge.herokuapp.com/swagger-ui.html

 ### Deploy app in heroku with docker (status=idea)
-At this moment Heroku provides a functionality to deploy the projects under git.
+At this moment Heroku provides a functionality to deploy dockerized projects under git.
 There are a heroku.yml pipeline to do it.

 ### More room to improve (status=idea)
 * implement Circuit Breaker pattern to avoid the degradation of the system, in the case this REST API was consuming another REST API.